-The most common species of coffee beans are mainly four types: Arabica, Robusta, Liberica and Excelsa.
-Basically, Arabica and Robusta are the two main types reigning proudly in today’s commercial circulation; However, Arabica is, still now, the most favored coffee throughout the world.
+The most common species of coffee beans are mainly four types: Arabica, Robusta, Liberica, and Excelsa.
+Basically, Arabica and Robusta are the two main types, reigning proudly in today’s commercial circulation; However, Arabica is still now, the most favored coffee throughout the world.

 When compared to Robusta (the second most consumed coffee bean), Arabica wins consumer’s attention in case of its more delicate flavors and sweeter aromas.
-On the term of caffeine in the coffee bean, Arabica also has less amount of caffeine than Robusta along with other species.
+In the term of caffeine in the coffee bean, Arabica also has less amount of caffeine than Robusta along with other species.

 Geographically, Coffee plants thrive in high altitudes, dry season, and require lots of rain.
-Therefore, they are, mostly, grown in subtropical areas of Africa and Asia where coffee trees receive that climate most favorable for them to be farmed in a healthy way and on large number.
+Therefore, they are, mostly, grown in subtropical areas of Africa and Asia where coffee trees receive that climate most favorable for them to be farmed in a healthy way and on a large number.

 Arabica Coffee Bean (coffea arabica)

-This top-notch arabica coffee is so palatable; It has a subtle, softer and sweeter flavor.
+This top-notch arabica coffee is so palatable; It has a subtle, softer, and sweeter flavor.
 When roasted, there is a note of perfumey smell with a fruity, sugary tone in the berries.
-Compared to Robusta, arabica tends to have more acidity, less caffeine and smoother taste.
+Compared to Robusta, Arabica tends to have more acidity, less caffeine, and smoother taste.
 However, the distinctive flavor of Arabica coffee might change when it is brewed cold or with crema.

 Robusta Coffee Bean (coffea canephora)